Governance in 18th-century piracy: Articles of agreement

-Articles also described incentives like bonuses for productive crew members and thus prevented each man from allowing everyone else to pick up the slack.
+Articles also described incentives like bonuses for productive crew members and thus discouraged each man from allowing everyone else to pick up the slack.

 Two examples of pirate articles

 In 1723, a man named John Phillips and four companions seized a schooner owned by William Minott of Boston.
 They named the ship the Revenge, chose officers and swore to their articles on a hatchet, since they did not have a Bible:

 Anything not covered in the articles would be settled by crew members, who would act as a type of judiciary body to interpret the articles and apply them to the situations not found in the articles.
 For the most part, pirates strictly followed their articles.
 It appears that “pirates were more orderly, peaceful and well-organized among themselves than many of the colonies, merchant ships, or vessels of the Royal Navy.”

 Counter-culture to normal maritime life and labor

 Piracy was usually voluntarily chosen, and it was a way of life that challenged the society pirates left behind.
 Most pirates came from the lowest social classes and went out to sea in search of a better life as well as loot and treasure.
 As well as these pragmatic and economic reasons, the "spirit of revolt against common oppressors", the oppressors being the governments and societies of nations, helped create pirate democracy.
 Pirate democracy was a counter-culture, created by common sailors, to the traditional organization of maritime life and labor.

 On most merchant and Navy vessels, there was a hierarchy with captains holding the highest authority, then officers and at the bottom, ordinary sailors.
 On these ships, a captain had complete control over every aspect of life on his ship, including the division of food, wages, labor assignment and discipline.
 Thus, it was easy for a captain to become abusive and use his authority to take advantage of his crew.
 John Archer, who sailed with Edward Teach, before his execution explained his stint as a pirate: "I could wish that Masters of Vessels would not use their Men with so much Severity, as many of them do, which exposes us to many Temptations."

 Colonel Benjamin Bennet wrote of pirates to the Council of Trade and Plantations in 1718: "I fear they will soon multiply for so many are willing to joyn with them when taken."
 Sailors on seized ships joined pirates because of the appealing "prospect of plunder and 'ready money,' the food and the drink, the camaraderie, the democracy, equality, and justice, and the promise of care for the injured."

 Another appeal of piracy came in the limiting of the captain's power over the crew.
 Pirate Francis Kennedy puts it succinctly: "most pirates, 'having suffered formerly from the ill-treatment of their officers, provided carefully against such evil' once they arranged their own command."
 Thus, pirate democracy came with a series of checks and balances that protected the rights of the crew.